 You may know him as “Dr. McDreamy“ from the TV series Grey’s Anatomy, but his real passion is motor racing.
-How does a Hollywood actor end up in 24h LeMans.
+How does a Hollywood actor end up in 24h LeMans?

 In Santa Monica, where he moved from his native state of Maine, he noticed an old sports car for sale – a 1963 Porsche 356 Convertible.
 He did the foolish thing and spent all his money on the car.
-Little did he know that he just made probably the best investment in his life.
+Little did he know that he had just made probably the best investment of his life.

 His own team, Dempsey Proton Racing, started out with two LMP class prototypes in American LeMans series, but later moved to his beloved brand, fielding a 911 GT3 RSR (997 generation).
-With this car, he also achieved his biggest racing success, finishing second in class at 24h LeMans.
+With this car, he achieved his biggest racing success, finishing second in class at 24h LeMans.

 Finally, however, Dempsey decided that he needed more time for acting and his family, which is why he retired from racing in 2016, after a successful career spanning over a decade and stayed on only as a team owner.
 As someone who got into racing at 38 years old and quit at 50, he can be proud of his achievements.